enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-arithmetic-expression-operators-iii.md

   ]
 }
 ```
-They operate the same way, except that `$round` is used to round the number up or down to the desired decimal point, whereas `$trunc` is only used to truncate the value.
+They operate similarly, but `$round` is used to round the number up or down to the desired decimal point.

 Let's use the same document as above:
 ```javascript